sendblue-api/sendblue-api.github.io/docs/inbound.md

 :::caution

-A client must be registered using the register contact endpoint before the messages they send will be forwarded to your webhook.
+A user must be registered as a contact on your account before their messages will be routed to you.
+This can be done by sending them a message or adding them as a contact.

+Need receive-first texting?
+[Talk to us](mailto:support@sendblue.co) about our dedicated plans.

 :::